DEM0NAssissan7/desktop-icons-neo/README.md

  * Performance improvements
  * General polish

 Keep in mind that the extension is still an early beta and has many bugs.
-We try our hardest to fix every one.
+Feel free to try to fix them and submit your code here!

 ## Current version